excluence/excluence-docs/docs/parcelQL/col-distinct-filter.md

 }
 ```

-In the upcoming Filter tutorial, we will delve into a comprehensive understanding of `CompFilter`.
+In the upcoming Filter tutorial, we will delve into a comprehensive understanding of [CompFilter](http://localhost:3000/docs/parcelQL/filter#1-simple-comparison-filter).

 ## Distinct